 The Information Commissioner’s Office (ICO), the data protection authority in the UK, has outlined that it will take a reasonable and pragmatic approach in its consideration of compliance with data protection during the current COVID-19 pandemic.
 If you have any questions about the law around data protection, you can visit the ICO’s website or call their helpline on 0303 123 1113.
-They have also issued a statement on data protection and coronavirus and FAQs for organisations.
+They have also issued a statement on data protection and coronavirus and a data protection and coronavirus information hub.

 Our standards are deliberately flexible to allow wider circumstances to be taken into account, and so they will support registrants in sharing information in a proportionate way during the COVID-19 pandemic.
 By following the principles outlined in the HCPC’s Guidance on confidentiality, you can ensure you are adopting your practise in a way which still meets our standards.